• Home

 “We’re now not simply talking cabbage and cucumbers, we’ve got special products together with cherries, plums, and okra, and we’ve got proven those to a brand new era,” Güreler stated of his store that offers dozens of alternatives.

 Begüm Atakan, the self-proclaimed Pickle Queen, brings a greater contemporary, experimental approach to the exchange.
-She produces an artisanal and aesthetically captivating array of concoctions and pickled combos via fermentation techniques, which are showcased on her Instagram account to greater than 14,000 followers.
+She produces an artisanal and aesthetically captivating array of concoctions and pickled combos via fermentation techniques, which are showcased on her Instagram account to more than 14,000 followers.

 Next Post